Datera/rtslib/README.md

 RTSLib is a Python library that provides the API to the Linux Kernel SCSI Target subsystem, its backend storage objects subsystem as well as third-party Target Fabric Modules.
-It is part of LIO(tm).
+It is part of LIO.

 RTSLib allows direct manipulation of all SCSI Target objects like storage objects, SCSI targets, TPGs, LUNs and ACLs.
 It is part of the Linux Kernel's